Altitude Training: Boosting Endurance Running Performance

 What is Altitude Training?

 Altitude training is a method of improving endurance running performance by exposing yourself to lower oxygen levels.
-This can be done by living at a higher elevation or visiting an altitude training center where you can sleep in an environment that replicates those conditions.
+You can live in a high area or visit an altitude training center to sleep in conditions like that.

-The main benefit of this type of training is that it increases red blood cell count, which means more oxygen can be carried throughout your body and delivered to working muscles during exercise.
+This training type increases red blood cell count, which helps carry more oxygen to muscles during exercise.
 This has improved sea-level performance and high altitudes (above 8,000 feet).

 Check Out: How Anaerobic Metabolism Enhances Your Daily Life